WildernessLabs/Documentation/Netduino/Input_Output/Digital/SPI/index.md

                 ChipSelect_ActiveState: false,          // Chip select is active low.
                 ChipSelect_SetupTime: 0,                // Amount of time between selection and the clock starting
                 ChipSelect_HoldTime: 0,                 // Amount of time the device must be active after the data has been read.
-                Clock_Edge: false,                      // Sample on the faling edge.
+                Clock_Edge: false,                      // Sample on the falling edge.
                 Clock_IdleState: true,                  // Clock is idle when high.
                 Clock_RateKHz: 2000,                    // 2MHz clock speed.
                 SPI_mod: SPI_Devices.SPI1               // Use SPI1